How to rock climb

 You probably won’t forget the first time you ever get lowered back down a cliff.
 This is the moment that typically produces the most fear.
 We will lower you back down in a slow and smooth fashion when you give the command.
 Many first-timers decide they don’t like rock climbing the very first time they have to come down.
 Erik and Tee’s patient leadership style will help you ease into the vertical environment.
 We believe this approach is the most fun and the least stressful.

-One problem with learning how to climb from a friend instead of California Climbing School is how they lower you.
-They are likely to lower you in a manner that is too fast and too jerky.
-This is not only unsafe, but also terrifying for a novice.
+One problem with learning how to climb from a friend instead of learning from an expert comes when it is time to lean back and get lowered to the ground.
+Oftentimes poorly trained climbers will lower each too fast and too jerky.
+This is not only an unsafe practice, but also terrifying for a novice.

 Another problem with learning from a friend is if they pressure you into going to the top on your first climb.
 It is always better to climb up just 5 or 6 feet and get comfortable with leaning back on the rope.
 Then when you do get to the top of the climb, instead of having a panic attack, you can enjoy the fine view!